Nascimento25/Nascimento25/README.md

 About me

-i build unique web experiences where heavy code meets visual art. by day i shape data architecture and information systems at the federal university of pernambuco (ufpe). by night i breathe life into pixel art, looped gifs, and anything that blurs the line between machine and dream.
+I build unique web experiences where heavy code meets visual art. by day i shape data architecture and information systems at the federal university of pernambuco (ufpe). by night i breathe life into pixel art, looped gifs, and anything that blurs the line between machine and dream.

 every line of code is a brushstroke. every animation a signal from the void.